 🥘 Ingredients used for this low carb turkey soup recipe

 I used a lot of the leftover turkey which I chopped in a food processor but you can also use shredded turkey for this recipe.
 In fact, I made it a second time with the shredded turkey.
-Throw in a bunch of veggies to add depth of flavour and you have a rich and delicious low carb turkey soup.
+Throw in a bunch of veggies to add depth of flavor and you will have a rich and delicious low carb turkey soup.

 - Mirepoix: is simply a combination of onion, carrot and celery generally cut to the same size.
-I just wanted to feel fancy and call it mirepoix.
-I pulsed them in the food processor
+I just wanted to feel fancy and call it Mirepoix.
+I pulsed them in the food processor.

 - Bay Leaf: herbal, slightly floral and similar to oregano or thyme